For previous Collaborative Research Grant awardees, click here.

 Restrictions: Awards can be used for on-campus research, airfare, in-country transportation expenses, living expenses and other research-related expenses.
 Comparative studies between Brazil and other countries can be considered; however, only the Brazilian portion of the search will be funded.
 Released time for write-ups will not be considered.

-Evaluation: Applications will be ranked by an interdisciplinary committee of Brazilianists appointed by the Institute.
+Evaluation: Applications will be ranked by an interdisciplinary committee of Brazilianists appointed by the Center.

 Reporting: Grant winners must submit a 1-2 page report no later than six weeks after the tenure of their Grant.
-Successful applicants must also acknowledge support received from the Lemann Institute for Brazilian Studies in publications flowing from their grant, and must agree to discuss their findings in a seminar at the Institute.
+Successful applicants must also acknowledge support received from the Lemann Center for Brazilian Studies in publications flowing from their grant, and must agree to discuss their findings in a seminar at the Center.

 Budget Guidelines: Please see the research budget guidelines, posted here.